Tropical Park: History

 The land opened as a county public park in 1979, on the grounds of the former Tropical Park Race Track, which had used the lands since 1931.

 Facilities

-It has a boxing center, fields for football, soccer and softball, as well as facilities to play basketball, volleyball and racquetball.
+It has a boxing center, fields for football, soccer, and softball, as well as facilities to play basketball, volleyball, and racquetball.
 Tropical Park has a tennis center with 12 tennis courts that are wheelchair-accessible.
-There are four lakes within the park, a 2 acre dog park, as well as paddle-boating, and freshwater fishing.
-Cyclists, joggers, and runners use the miles of paved pathways circulating through park.
+There are four lakes within the park, a 2 acre dog park, as well as paddle boating, and freshwater fishing.
+Cyclists, joggers, and runners use the miles of paved pathways circulating through the park.

 Equestrian Center

 Throughout the year, the park hosts horse shows, rodeos, and other special events at the Tropical Park Equestrian Center.
 The equestrian center hosts over 30 horse shows a year, including international shows.
 The old racetrack's stables were used as part of the equestrian center.

 Stadium

 The Tropical Park Stadium is home to the Miami-Dade Track and Field Team.
 It has also hosted prestigious national track and field meets such as the Junior Olympics, USA National Track and Field Championships, and many local high school football games.